How to Become a Food and Beverage Manager: Career Roadmap

 Certificate programs cover subjects such as customer service, responsible beverage service, human resource management, safety and sanitation, dining room service and hospitality law.
 Credits earned in some certificate programs may be applied toward degree programs.
 These programs typically take about a year to complete.

 - Participate in an internship.
-Internships or co-operative working opportunities are available as part of many hospitality or food service management training programs.
+Internships or co-operative working opportunities are available as part of many hospitality and food service management training programs.
 Students can take advantage of these opportunities to gain hands-on experience working alongside professionals in the field.
 Internship experience can also be helpful for a student seeking to develop his or her resume.

 Step 2: Get Experience